8 Best Renters Insurance Companies in Maryland of 2026

 Why Doesn’t Your Credit Score Determine Your Maryland Renters Insurance Rate?

-According to Maryland’s state law, insurance companies can’t use your credit score to set your renters insurance rate or deny you insurance.
+According to Maryland’s law, insurance companies can’t use your credit score to set your renters insurance rate or deny you insurance.

 Maryland is one of the few states with this restriction.